Jack Suwinski Preview, Player Props: Pirates vs. Phillies

 Jack Suwinski At The Plate

-- He ranks 126th in batting average, 48th in on base percentage, and 60th in slugging among qualifying hitters in MLB action.
+- Among qualifying hitters in MLB, he ranks 128th in batting average, 49th in on-base percentage, and 57th in slugging.

+- Suwinski will look to extend his four-game hitting streak.
+He's batting .333 with one homer over the course of his last games.

-- Suwinski has driven home a run in 48 games this year (35.3%), including more than one RBI in 10.3% of his games and producing three or more of his team's runs on five occasions..
+- In 35.8% of his games this season, Suwinski has had at least one RBI.
+He's picked up more than one in 10.2% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.